 This case is, however, clearly distinguishable from the situation in which a recipient receives a tip from a patron for services rendered to the owner.
-Mr Stander was not aware of and did not work for the prize, it was a fortuitous receipt which the court held was causally linked to Delta's marketing management programme and their decision to award prizes and not to Mr Stander's services.
-In contrast, recipients
+Mr Stander was not aware of and did not work for the prize.
+It was a fortuitous receipt which the court held was causally linked to Delta's marketing management programme and Delta's decision to award prizes and not to Mr Stander's services.
+In contrast, recipients work for and expect tips in return for the service rendered hence the receipt of a tip is not fortuitous.
+In addition, the decision by the patron to give or not give the recipient a tip is not an independent and unconnected event which breaks the chain of causation.
+The decision is directly and integrally linked to the services rendered to the owner.